wilsonliaows/docs/workbot/workbot-message-action.md

 **Callback ID** is required to configure your message actions in Slack.
 More on this in a [later section](#creating-the-message-action-on-your-custom-bot-in-slack).

 ### Dialog for command input fields
-If you've defined any command input fields, a dialog is automatically launched to collect them from the user.
+If you've defined any command input fields, a dialog is automatically launched to collect values for each of them from the user.

+#### Defining command input fields
+You can control how each command input field shows in the dialog.

+Under **Dialog control type**,
+- choose **text** to display a text field.
+Text fields are capped at 150 characters.
+- choose **text area** to display a text area field.
+Text area fields are capped at 3,000 characters.
+If you're expecting your message actions to be applied to long messages, choose **text area** as your control type.
+- choose **select** to display a picklist with menu options.
+This enables a new setting called **Select menu options type**, where you can choose from 3 different types of menu options:
+  - **channels** displays the list of all public channels in your Slack workspace.
+When a channel is selected, the channel ID is returned, e.g. **CA83MDSK0**.
+  - **users** displays the list of all users (including bots) in your Slack workspace.
+When a user is selected, the user ID is returned, e.g. **UBTDVPFMM**.

 You can also choose to copy the original message into one of the defined command input fields.
 Note that only fields of type `string` is selectable.